ikmb/HLApipePublic/README.md

 ## Installation

-Change the following lines in the files
+Change the following lines in the files to fit your requirements:

 nextflow.config: